chakrabar/chakrabar.github.io/_posts/2017-12-17-new-features-of-csharp-7.md

         //3.
 Discards :D
         //Discards are a variable (denoted with _) to receive all the throw-away-ble values that you do not care about.
         //Discards are write-only variable, they cannot be read from or used in any other way.
 They're basically a bin for collecting all unimportant values.
-        //The _ variable does not need a definition and one variable can take many values, all at once.
+        //The _ variable does not need a declaration and one variable can take many values, all at once.
 Mostly used in deconstruction, out variables etc. public (char fisrt, char last, int length, bool hasNumeric) GetDetails(string input) {
             if (string.IsNullOrEmpty(input))